-The College of Dentistry offers a program of study for dentists who were trained outside the United States of America and Canada and who wish to practice dentistry within the United States.
+The College of Dentistry offers a program of study for dentists who were trained outside the United States of America who wish to practice dentistry within the United States.
 Upon the successful completion of the program the participant is awarded a Doctor of Dental Medicine (DMD) degree.

 COD has transformed the DDS degree program into a DMD degree program in order to graduate oral health professionals with strong competencies in health promotion and disease prevention, diagnosis, evidence-based practice, communication, collaboration, and community engagement.